op-dog/SDCUN/Data/data.md

-Dataset split for our paper: **Towards Interpretable Multi-Modality Image Fusion: A Prior-Free Bayesian Framework" submitted to AAAI'26**.
+Dataset split for our paper: **Towards Interpretable Multi-Modality Image Fusion: A Prior-Free Bayesian Framework**.

 ## Datasets